-Dr. Dow's research interests involve the discovery and development of new immunotherapies and vaccines for cancer and bacterial infections, and in the use of stem cell therapy for immune modulation.
+Dr. Steve Dow’s Experimental Immunotherapy research program investigates tumor immune responses and develops new cancer immunotherapies.
+His research interests involve the discovery and development of new immunotherapies and vaccines for cancer and bacterial infections, and in the use of stem cell therapy for immune modulation.

 - Cancer immunotherapy and immune modulation for common cancers of dogs and cats

 - Clinical Immunology (autoimmune diseases, immune deficiency disorders)

 - Stem cell therapy for immune modulation and antimicrobial activity in dogs and cats

 - Infectious diseases, including chronic bacterial and fungal infections